ssw2003/startup/README.md

 [My Notes](notes.md)

-This applicaton will be an application for a Nim game of taking marbles from a pile.
+This application will be an application for a Nim game of taking marbles from a pile.

 > [!NOTE]